Contents

 Now, let us assume that this design requires a connection between L1 & L3; L6 & L4.
 The best way to achieve this design is to use staggered or stacked vias as shown below.

-In the stack-up above, we can see that the micro-vias are stacked and staggered.
+In the image above, we can see that the micro-vias are stacked and staggered.
 Stacked vias are more space-efficient.
 However, they are less reliable and require complex manufacturing, which increases the manufacturing price.

 Staggered vias essentially mean fewer process steps.
 We do not have to fill the laser-drilled vias with copper because the second laser drill does not land on the first laser drill.
 Filling or plating a microvia shut usually happens in a special plating tank designed with chemistry.